briansunter/graph/site/src/content/logseq/werner-herzog-rules-for-filmmaking.md

 Learn to live with your mistakes.

-Expand your kledge and understanding of music and literature, old and modern.
+Expand your knowledge and understanding of music and literature, old and modern.

 That roll of unexposed celluloid you have in your hand might be the last in existence, so do something impressive with it.